Tutorial

 STEP 3 - User creation and authentication

-Since I already have guardian installed in the app I will just utilize that.
+Since I already have Guardian installed in the app I will just utilize that.
 However, I need to create a specific plug that works with Absinthe.
-What it does, it that it can take a resource from the json web token and add it to Absinthes "context".
+What it does is that it can take a resource from the JSON Web Token and add it to Absinthe’s “context”.
 That is useful to see if a user is authorized.
 The plug looks like:

 case build_context(conn) do